 Air Flow Blockage

-AC must have constant airflow so the humidity won’t be settled on the coils, causing them to freeze.
+AC must have constant airflow so the humidity won’t settle on the coils, causing them to freeze.
 To make sure that there is no blockage of airflow, check the air filters.
 They shouldn’t be dirty or clogged.
 Don’t forget to change them regularly.
 It’s also a good idea to maintain and care for your AC by having regular checks.

 AirconMag is an experienced author and Air Conditioner expert.
 With years of practical experience in the field authored several informative articles on various aspects of AC unit, including installation, maintenance, and repair